chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

     const args = expr.args.map((arg) => this.interpret(arg, env));

     if (callee instanceof Procedure) {
-      // Set up the environment of the call with the parameters of the procedure and the arguments of the call const callEnv = new Environment(callee.declaration.params, args, this.closure);
+      const callEnv = new Environment(callee.declaration.params, args, this.closure);

-      // Recursively interpret all the expressions in the function body let result;
+      // Recursively interpret all the expressions
+      // in the function body within `callEnv` let result;
-      for (const expr of callee.declaration.body) {
+      for (const exprInBody of callee.declaration.body) {
-        result = interpreter.interpret(expr, callEnv);
+        result = this.interpret(exprInBody, callEnv);
       }
       return result;
     }